Catherine22/ClassLoader/README.md

 5. Load layouts

-In your patch apk, you cannot map the view by calling `setContentView(@LayoutRes int layoutResID)`.
+In your patch APK, you cannot map the view by calling `setContentView(@LayoutRes int layoutResID)`.
 Your ClassLoader app cannot find your resources via that method.
 You most use `View.inflate()`.
 Because applications access resources via the instance of Resource, new loaded resources will not be found in the original Resource object.

 E.g.